github/docs/content/actions/quickstart.md

 The super-linter workflow you just added runs any time code is pushed to your repository to help you spot errors and inconsistencies in your code.
 But, this is only the beginning of what you can do with {% data variables.product.prodname_actions %}.
 Your repository can contain multiple workflows that trigger different jobs based on different events. {% data variables.product.prodname_actions %} can help you automate nearly every aspect of your application development processes.
 Ready to get started?
 Here are some helpful resources for taking your next steps with {% data variables.product.prodname_actions %}:

-- "[Learn {% data variables.product.prodname_actions %}](/actions/learn-github-actions)" for an in-depth tutorial
+- "[Learn {% data variables.product.prodname_actions %}](/actions/learn-github-actions)" for an in-depth tutorial.
-- "[Guides](/actions/guides)" for specific uses cases and examples
+- "[Guides](/actions/guides)" for specific uses cases and examples.
-- [github/super-linter](https://github.com/github/super-linter) for more details about configuring the Super-Linter action
+- [github/super-linter](https://github.com/github/super-linter) for more details about configuring the Super-Linter action.